The Pilot (Doctor Who): Plot

-The TARDIS lands again on a boat in Sydney Harbour facing the Sydney Opera House, where the Doctor admits that he is an alien.
+The TARDIS lands again on a boat in Sydney Harbour, where the Doctor admits that he is an alien.
 The fluid-Heather arrives again, having travelled the planet in just a minute.
-The Doctor takes them to another planet, millions of years into the future, but she finds them again.
+The Doctor takes them to another planet millions of years into the future, but she finds them again.
 The Doctor speculates that the substance is a living fluid from an alien ship, and that it made Heather its "pilot" because she wanted to run away.
-He decides to have it chase them through a battle between the Daleks and the Movellans.
-The fluid-Heather assumes a Dalek's likeness after taking a shot meant for the Doctor and Bill.
-Bill convinces "Heather" – who wants to make her a passenger – to let her go, and it departs.
+He decides to have Heather chase them through a battle between the Daleks and the Movellans.
+The fluid-Heather takes a shot meant for the Doctor and Bill.
+Bill convinces Heather – who is bound by her earlier promise never to leave her and wants to make her a passenger – to let her go, and Heather departs after a tearful farewell with Bill, leaving her tears on Bill's face.

-The Doctor and Bill return to his university office, where he attempts to wipe Bill's memories of the day's events, but she stops him.
-He says that he has promises to keep, that he is in disguise and no-one should know who he is.
-He changes his mind, however, and as Bill leaves the grounds she finds him waiting for her with the TARDIS.
-She agrees to travel with the Doctor.
+The Doctor and Bill return to his university office, where he attempts to wipe Bill's memories of the day's events in order to protect his identity, but changes his mind after Bill questions his decision to wipe her memories.
+As Bill leaves the grounds, she finds the Doctor waiting for her with the TARDIS, and agrees to travel with him.